Katarzyna Sanak-Kosmowska

-Katarzyna Julia Sanak-Kosmowska (born 21 December 1984) is a Polish marketing and public relations theorist and researcher, assistant professor at the Marketing Department at the Kraków University of Economics.
+Katarzyna Julia Sanak-Kosmowska (born 21 December 1984) is a Polish marketing and public relations theorist and researcher, associate professor at the Marketing Department at the Kraków University of Economics.

 Biography

 She was born in 1984 as the daughter of Marek Sanak, a molecular biologist; and Iwona Sanak, a dentist.
 She attended the Bartłomiej Nowodworski High School in Kraków, where she passed the matriculation exam.
 Subsequently, she graduated with Bachelor's (2006) and Master's degree (2008) in management and marketing from the Jagiellonian University.
 In 2006, she studied at the IECS – The Strasbourg Graduate School of Management within the Socrates-Erasmus programme.
-In 2010, she graduated with Master's degree in psychology from the Jagiellonian University.
+In 2010, she graduated with master's degree in psychology from the Jagiellonian University.

 Initially, she became an online marketing and social media specialist, and conducted trainings for private companies.
 In 2015, she started working as an assistant in the Department of Marketing at the Kraków University of Economics.
 There, she has been holding an assistant professorship since October 2017, after having obtained a PhD in economics in the field of management sciences in 2017 at the Kraków University of Economics, on the basis of the dissertation The Role of Social Networking Sites in Brand Marketing Communication supervised by Jan W. Wiktor.
 She has also been teaching at the Jagiellonian University, starting in 2020.

 In May 2021, she became the coordinator of the “UEK Pomaga” (UEK Helps) project, aimed at “building social responsibility in the academic community”, among others by “supporting pro-ecological attitudes” and providing various forms of assistance “in the name of implementing the principle of social solidarity”, implemented within the “UEK Responsible” Program at the Kraków University of Economics.
 Since October 2021, she has been the director of the MBA CSB+ Master Program at the Kraków School of Business at the Kraków University of Economics.
 She coordinates the School of Elementary Academic Didactics at the Kraków University of Economics.